chevereto/v4-docs/application/reference/cli.md

 ## Encryption

-To use encryption it requires to setup the [CHEVERETO_ENCRYPTION_KEY](../configuration/environment.md#encryption-key) environment variable.
+To use encryption it requires to configure the [CHEVERETO_ENCRYPTION_KEY](../configuration/environment.md#encryption-key) environment variable.

 ### Encrypt secrets

-The `encrypt-secrets` command [encrypts](encryption.md) the application secrets **not already encrypted** in the database.
+The `encrypt-secrets` command [encrypts](encryption.md) the application plain text secrets (not already encrypted) in the database.

 ```sh
 app/bin/legacy -C encrypt-secrets
 ```

-If the database is **already encrypted** you will require to pass the key for decrypting the existing secrets, use the `-k` argument:
+If the application secrets are **already encrypted** (stored as cipher text) it will require to pass the key for decrypting the existing secrets.
+Use the `-k` argument to indicate the key for the already stored cipher texts:

 ```sh
 app/bin/legacy -C encrypt-secrets -k key_for_stored_data